cbpspratap/cbpspratap/README.md

 - 👀 I’m a data enthusiast and a Data Analytics professsional
 - 🌱 I love learning new data stuff and sharing my knowledge with budding data professionals
 - 💞️ I provide trainings in Data Visualization and SQL and love mentoring aspiring data professional wuth my 8 years of industry experience.
-- 📫 You can reach out to me via below medium
+- 📫 You can reach out to me at cbpspratap@gmail.com or connect me on linkedIn

-I will be publishing my SQL & Tableau training materials here, you can use it to learn and grow.

 LinkedIn: https://www.linkedin.com/in/cbpspratap/

 email: cbpspratap@gmail.com

+I will be publishing my SQL & Tableau training materials here, you can use it to learn and grow.

 Thanks,